Is it Better to File for Bankruptcy or Pay Off Debt in Pennsylvania?

 There are two types of bankruptcy filings available to most people in Pennsylvania.
 First is Chapter 7.
 If you qualify for Chapter 7, you will be able to eliminate most of your debt within five to six months.
 Chapter 7 debtors are typically not b required to pay their creditors anything.
 Additionally, any discharged debt will not incur any tax consequences.

 There are income and asset requirements you must meet before filing.
 Unfortunately, there are also some debts, including certain taxes, student loans, alimony, and child support, that cannot be eliminated.
 In some rare cases, a trustee could take possession of some of your property and sell it.
 However, there are protections available to prevent this from happening.
-Our Philadelphia and Bucks County Chapter 7 bankruptcy attorney will review the eligibility requirements with you.
+Our Bucks County bankruptcy attorneys will review the eligibility requirements with you.

 Chapter 13 Bankruptcy